 Get the Sea Bass en Papillote With Mushrooms and Steamed Vegetables recipe and nutrition info here.

 4. Cajun Fish Sticks Tacos With Party Mango Salsa

-"A combination of these ingredients with a small amount of extra virgin olive oil will make a fantastic fish marinade," she says.
-You can also try air-frying or baking homemade fish sticks, which eliminate most — if not all — of the oil you might've used in a more traditional fish-fry.
+"A combination of these ingredients with a small amount of extra-virgin olive oil will make a fantastic fish marinade," she says.
+You can also try air-frying or baking homemade fish sticks, two methods that eliminate most — if not all — of the oil you might've used in a more traditional fish-fry.

 5. Skinny Salmon Rillettes

-Weintraub's favorite way to prepare and eat fish?
-Pan sautéing it first before finishing it in the oven.
+Weintraub's favorite way to prepare and eat fish is pan sautéing it first before finishing it in the oven, like this recipe calls for.
 "I think this is a nice way to crisp the skin and get the fish to the right temperature without drying it out," she says.
-"I love the simple seafood in Greece that has lemon juice, olive oil, salt and pepper."

-No matter what your flavor preference, fish is arguably as adaptable as chicken to flavor and ingredients.
-Focus on adding spices, opting for Mediterranean influences like lemon juice and olive oil, and you'll have no problem incorporating more, healthy fish recipes into your weekly diet plans.
+No matter what your flavor preference, fish is arguably as adaptable as chicken.
+Focus on adding spices, opting for Mediterranean influences like lemon juice and olive oil, and you'll have no problem incorporating more healthy fish recipes into your weekly diet plan.